What are the hours of the Shorter Libraries?

 To request an interlibrary loan, see the links and instructions on the Request Forms page.

 Yes.
-There are four computers available for Internet and GALILEO searching in the Rome campus library.
-The North Atlanta campus library has 14 workstations.
-The Riverdale campus has 21, and Lawrenceville has ten.
+There are more than fifty computers available for Internet and GALILEO searching in the Rome campus library and IT Lab within the library.
+The Marietta campus library has 14 workstations.
+The Riverdale campus has 34, and Duluth has 15.

 Yes.
 In addition to the resources of the Shorter University Libraries, you have usage privileges at the following libraries within Georgia.
 A link to each library’s catalog has been provided when available.